Theatre in London Now: Theories

 By the end of this module, you will:

-- be familiar with some of the major debates in theatre and performance theory of the modern and contemporary periods
+- be familiar with the major debates in theatre and performance theory of the modern and contemporary periods

 - understand the relationship between theatre and performance theories, practices and their historical contexts